-If you are a cornbread lover like I am, you will SWOON over this sweet potato cornbread!
-With roasted, mashed sweet potato baked right in, this cornbread is incredibly moist and the warm spices and molasses take it over the top.
+If you are a cornbread lover like me, you will SWOON over this sweet potato cornbread with sweet maple butter!
+I love serving this cornbread throughout the fall and winter seasons, especially with Thanksgiving dinner!

-For more tasty Thanksgiving recipes, check out our Southern Candied Yams and Southern Cornbread Dressing recipes next!
+For more mouthwatering Thanksgiving recipes, check out our Southern Candied Yams and Southern Chicken and Dressing recipes next!

 Table of Contents

-A complete ingredient list with measurements and detailed recipe instructions can be found in the recipe card located at the bottom of this post.
+The detailed ingredient list with measurements is in the recipe card at the bottom of this post.

 - Yellow cornmeal.
 To create the cornbread batter.
 Use good-quality stone ground cornmeal for the best flavor and texture.